wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

 *   63\.
 Before the commencement of work at the facility to convert it temporarily for chemical weapons destruction purposes and after the facility has ceased to function as a facility for chemical weapons destruction, the facility shall be subject to the provisions of this Part applicable to chemical weapons production facilities.

-### D. Conversion of chemical weapons production facilities to purposes not prohibited under this Convention
+### D.---Conversion of chemical weapons production facilities to purposes not prohibited under this Convention

 #### Procedures for requesting conversion